mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 into the Third Imperium.

-In modern times, a race between Vland and Capital is held once every four gurkula (a Vilani ‘year’, each of which is approximately 478.7 standard days) to commemorate the Annililik Run.
+In modern times, a race between Vland and Capital is held once every four gurkula (a Vilani 'year', each of which is approximately 478.7 standard days) to commemorate the Annililik Run.
 The two worlds alternate as starting and finish lines for the race; after an Annililik Run is completed in one direction, it reverses course the next time the event is held.
-If ever there were a fitting interstellar analogue to the ancient Terran fable of the ‘Tortoise and the Hare’, this race is it.
+If ever there were a fitting interstellar analogue to the ancient Terran fable of the 'Tortoise and the Hare', this race is it.
 Ships are limited to jump-2 and up to 600 tons.
 The race has dual objectives, the first of which is to make the Run in an allotted period of time.
-The distance between Vland and Capital is 60 parsecs and a jump-2 ship can make it between the two systems in about 31 jumps if the most direct route is taken.
+The distance between Vland and [[Capital]] is 60 parsecs and a jump-2 ship can make it between the two systems in about 31 jumps if the most direct route is taken.
 Contestants are expected to make the run in